Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 A custom check is something that can be applied to a command to check if someone should be able to run it.

-They're unique to the :ref:`officially supported checks <checks>` by Discord in that they're handled entirely client-side.

-In short, a check is an async function that takes in the :class:`~discord.Interaction` as its sole parameter.
+At their core, a check is a basic predicate that takes in the :class:`~discord.Interaction` as its sole parameter.

 It has the following options:

-- Return a :obj:`True`-like to signal this check passes.
+- Return a ``True``-like to signal this check passes.

  - If a command has multiple checks, **all** of them need to pass in order for the invocation to continue.